okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/third-party-cookies/index.md

 ###  Okta Angular SDK

-For information on updating the configuration of the Okta Angular SDK, see the [README](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular).
+For information on updating the configuration of the Okta Angular SDK, see the [Okta Angular SDK - Usage](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular#usage).

 Example change: